 3. The seller's conveyancer prepares draft contract and supporting documentation to send to the buyer’s conveyancer, who may raise pre-contract questions.

 4. Once those and other queries have been dealt with to the satisfaction of both parties, a completion date is agreed and contracts are formally exchanged.
 Once contracts have been exchanged, it means both parties are legally committed to the transaction.

 5. The buyer’s conveyancer will draft a transfer deed and send to the seller's conveyancer for you to sign in readiness for completion.

 6. On completion the seller must vacate the property and hand over the keys to the estate agent.

 7. The buyer’s conveyancer sends the proceeds of sale to your conveyancer and at that point, keys will be released to the buyer.

 8. Your conveyancer will send the title deeds and transfer deed to the buyer’s conveyancer, pay the estate agent’s commission, any outstanding mortgage and take their own fee.
 Once all those payments have been made, the remaining funds will be transferred to you.

-If you would like more information about the Saga Conveyancing Service, or are interested in a fixed price quote, call us on 0800 051 2997 and our friendly advisers will be happy to help.
+If you would like more information about the Saga Conveyancing Service, or are interested in a fixed fee quote, call us on 0800 051 2997 and our friendly advisers will be happy to help.